WouterServaes/FlowfieldResearchProject/README.md

 \*One goal is required.
 \*\*No spawner are  required, agents will spawn at a random location if there are no spawners.

+## Flow field implementation <a name ="implementation"></a>

   For this project I used the Elite Engine framework, authors of this framework are Matthieu Delaere and Thomas Goussaert.